HODIE (Roman Calendar): ante diem quartum Idus Maias.

 TODAY'S MOTTOES and PROVERBS:

-TINY MOTTOES: Today's tiny motto is: Spectemur agendo (English: Let us be regarded as we act).
+TINY MOTTOES: Today's tiny motto is: Vigilando (English: By keeping vigilant).

-3-WORD PROVERBS: Today's 3-word verb-less proverb is Roma caput mundi (English: Rome is the head of the world)
+3-WORD PROVERBS: Today's 3-word verb-less proverb is Omne futurum incertum (English: Every future thing is uncertain).

 AUDIO PROVERBS: Today's audio Latin proverb is Nemo cum sarcinis enatat (English: No one swims away with his bundles).
 To read a brief essay about this proverb and to listen to the audio, visit the Latin Via Proverbs blog.

-PUBLILIUS SYRUS: Today's proverb from Publilius Syrus is: Deliberando saepe perit occasio (English: Often opportunity is lost while pondering options).
+PUBLILIUS SYRUS: Today's proverb from Publilius Syrus is: Deliberando saepe perit occasio (English: Often opportunity is lost while pondering).

-BREVISSIMA: The distich poster for today is Nil Amicitia Gratius.
+BREVISSIMA: The distich poster for today is Qui Probitate Caret.
 Click here for a full-sized view.

 And here are today's proverbial LOLcats:

-FABULAE FACILES: The fable from the Fabulae Faciles widget is Cervus et Amici Eius, the sad story of a stag whose friends might as well be enemies (this fable has a vocabulary list).
+FABULAE FACILES: The fable from the Fabulae Faciles widget is Cervus et Amici Eius, a story about how friends can be as dangerous as enemies (this fable has a vocabulary list).